top of page

 The people we stayed with.

-The things we said.
+The words we swallowed.

 And long after everyone else has moved on, we are still quietly punishing ourselves.

-But that’s unfair.
+But this is unfair.

 You made decisions from the version of you that existed at that time.